EdgarAllenExile/notehub/02. Projects/az-204/overview-of-usecase.md

 - If you have an interactive app, use delegated perms, if you have an app to app, use app perms

 User Managed Identity
+- Creates a standalone Azure Resource, which is then assinged to an Azure service instance
+- Lives and dies with whatever it has been assigned to
+- Generally used for when multiple things want to use that identity, such as an app that runs on multiple vms
+- Also inludes when workloads need to be pre authed or the underlying resources are cycled frequently

 System Managed Identity
+- Azure creates the identity for you, with credentials being assigned to that resource
+- If underlying resource is deleted, identity is deleted
+- Generally used for workloads within a single az resource, or if you need independant identities, such as an app that runs on a single vm

 SAS Tokens
 - Shared Access Signatures are signed URIs that include tokens and contain query params.
 There are user delegated (on bealf of the user), service delegated (for use with a storage account) and account sas (for use with storage account service level)